 Summersweet, Sweet Pepperbrush

-These attractive plants are grown for the small, five-lobed, sweet-scented white or pink flowers that cluster at branch tips in mid to late summer.
+These attractive plants are grown for the small, five-lobed, sweet-scented white or pink flowers that cluster at branch tips in mid- to late summer.
 Fairly soil tolerant but do best in moist, organic, slightly acidic, well-drained soil.
 Plants prefer partial shade but can adapt successfully to less light as well as to full sun, though they need some shade where summers are very hot.
-On deciduous shrubs, to be removed some old wood from base annually before spring growth begins.Clethra alnifolia
+On deciduous shrubs, remove some old wood from base annually before spring growth begins.Clethra alnifolia

-Eastern U.S. native grows 4 to 10 ft. tall and wide; spreads slowly by suckers.
-Thin, strong branches form vertical pattern.
-Dark green, tooth-edged, 2 to 4-in-long leaves appear late in spring, turn golden yellow to brownish in fall.
-During bloom season, each branch tip carries several 4 to 6-in.-long spires of tiny, gleaming white flowers with a spicy perfume.
+Eastern U.S. native grows to 4–10 ft. tall and wide; spreads slowly by suckers.
+Thin, strong branches form a vertical pattern.
+Dark green, tooth-edged, 2–4-in-long leaves appear late in spring, turn golden yellow to brownish in fall.
+During bloom season, each branch tip carries several 4–6-in.-long spires of tiny, gleaming white flowers with a spicy perfume.

 Plants offered under this name may actually belong to other species.
 From eastern North America.
 Grows...